 The biggest chunk of any shelter’s budget is spent on food, especially if there are many animals in the shelter.
 Donate pet food or treats to make a difference — just make sure that all the food has not expired or gone bad and hasn’t been recalled.

-You don’t have to donate pet food specifically; you can also donate things like peanut butter, canned tuna, hot dogs, fresh vegetables, etc. Even meat-based baby food is a good choice since shelters often mix it with dry dog food.
+You don’t have to donate pet food specifically; you can also donate things like peanut butter, canned tuna, fresh vegetables, etc. Even meat-based baby food is a good choice since shelters often mix it with dry dog food.

 4. Cleaning Supplies